Pacing your story feature

 A romantic interlude or a description of nature should flow more leisurely from your fingers.
 Use longer sentences and softer words.
 Let your wording be more poetic.

-Let your reader breath between tension scenes.
+Let your reader breathe between tense scenes.

-Remember character development is just as important as your plot.
+Remember, character development is just as important as your plot.

 A great plot means nothing if your reader doesn’t understand or care about your character.